CDRT/mk_docs/docs/ref/bios/settings/thinkcentre/power.md

 Whether the system will stay on after AC power is removed and then restored.

+!!! info ""
-?> Select `Power on` if you use a power strip to turn the system on.
+    Select `Power on` if you use a power strip to turn the system on.

 Options: